rachellin0105/Color_OCR_image_generator/README.md

 This code is used to generate some synthesized text pictures with RGB channels and **perspective transform** by default to train the text classification model.

 # Getting Started
 - This work was tested with python 3.6,and Ubuntu 18.03.
-You may need to install third-party libraries by follewing commend. <br>
+You may need to install third-party libraries by following commend. <br>
 ```bash
  python -m pip install -r requirements.txt
 ```